The Monadic Grzegorczyk Logic: Conclusions

 (\labelcref{folk4}) By \cite{GBm}, $\textbf{M}^+\textbf{Grz}$ is complete with respect to those finite $\textbf{M}^+\textbf{Grz}$-frames $\mathfrak{F}$ for which $\mathscr{B}(\mathfrak{F})$ is a predicate Kripke frame.
 We claim that each such $\mathscr{B}(\mathfrak{F})$ is a $\textbf{Q}^+\textbf{Grz}$-frame.
 The defining axiom of $\textbf{Q}^+\textbf{Grz}$ is the G\"{o}del translation of the Casari formula (see, e.g., \cite[p.~59]{ono}, where the formula is denoted by $W^*$), which holds in every Noetherian predicate Kripke frame (see, e.g., \cite[Thm.~3(2)]{ono}).
 Therefore, its G\"{o}del translation also holds in every such viewed as a \textbf{QS4}-frame.
 But the Noetherian condition holds trivially in each $\mathscr{B}(\mathfrak{F})$ since these are finite.
 Thus, $\mathscr{B}(\mathfrak{F})\models \textbf{Q}^+\textbf{Grz}$, which implies that $\mathscr{B}(\mathfrak{F})\models^+ \textbf{Q}^+\textbf{Grz}$ since $\mathscr{B}(\mathfrak{F})$ is a predicate Kripke frame.
 It is also clear that $\textbf{M}^+\textbf{Grz}\vdash\varphi$ implies $\textbf{Q}^+\textbf{Grz}\vdash\varphi^t$ for each $\mathcal{L}_\exists$-formula $\varphi$ since the defining axiom of $\textbf{Q}^+\textbf{Grz}$ is the translation of the defining axiom of $\textbf{M}^+\textbf{Grz}$.
 Consequently, \Cref{translation} is applicable, and the result follows. \end{proof}

 Our construction also yields the fmp for $\textbf{M}^+\textbf{Grz}$ since the only adjustment would be the omission of the \textbf{Horizontal Step} when adding $\Diamond$-witnesses.
-Thus, the construction of \cite[Sec.~6]{GBm} can be seen as a special instance of the selection technique we have developed here.
+Thus, the main result in \cite[Sec.~6]{GBm} can be seen as a specific consequence of the selection technique we have developed here.
 This technique can further be adapted to show that \textbf{MGL} has the fmp: Given a descriptive \textbf{MGL}-frame, we can proceed by selecting irreflexive maximal points.
 For any $x$, $y$ in the $E$-cluster of an irreflexive maximal point, we have $x \mathrel{\cancel{R}} y$.
 Therefore, we no longer need the \textbf{Horizontal Step} to introduce $\Diamond$-witnesses.
-A standard counting argument as in the case for \textbf{GL} shows that chains along the selected points are of finite length.
-Thus, our selection reduces to the one in \cite[p.~83]{brantley}.
+A similar counting argument as in the case for \textbf{MGrz} shows that chains along the selected points are of finite length.
 Consequently, we obtain: \begin{cor} \begin{enumerate} \item[] \item \cite[Thm.
 6.16]{GBm} $\textbf{M}^+\textbf{Grz}$ has the fmp. \item \cite[Lem.
 9]{japaridze} \textbf{MGL} has the fmp. \end{enumerate} \end{cor}

 An important extension of \textbf{MGrz} is obtained by adding the monadic version of the Barcan formula: